 I was a wilderness instructor after college - leading long backcountry trips with youth in the Montana wilderness.
 I loved working with students in the outdoors, but I felt like I could have a greater impact if I found a way to combine my passion for experiential learning with a public school classroom.

 The most rewarding part of my job is seeing students learn to take ownership of their learning.
 When students become leaders of their own learning - exploring possibilities, taking creative risks, using feedback, and persevering - they discover that they have more in them than they ever thought possible.

 I attended Texas Christian University (TCU) as an English major for my undergraduate program.
 I returned to TCU after my time in Montana to complete a master's degree in Educational Research.
 I moved to Fort Collins in 2001 to help found Pioneer School for Expeditionary Learning, which was the precursor to Polaris.
-During that time, I completed my PhD in Educational Leadership at Colorado State University.
+During that time, I completed my PhD in education at Colorado State University.
 But being a part of the Polaris community has had the greatest impact on me as a teacher, learner, and person.

 I love to cook, play music, scuba dive, hike, jump into rivers and lakes, ride my bike, create art, read, learn about random things, and make terrible puns.
-Spending quality time with my wife and son, my dogs, and my friends are also important to me.
+Spending quality time with my wife and two sons, my dog, and my friends are also important to me.

 Man did not weave the web of life.
 He is merely a strand in it.
 Whatever he does to the web, he does to himself.